adorsys/open-banking-gateway/docs/ContributionGuidelines.md

 Of course build in [travis](https://travis-ci.com/adorsys/open-banking-gateway) must work after merge.

 The master branch is never touched.
 Never, except when release build is done.
 This is triggered by the project management.
-When release build is triggered the current develoop is merged into master.
+When release build is triggered the current develop is merged into master.
 For that master never ever must be updated manually.

 ### Definition of Ready